Linaro/lava/doc/dispatcher-testing.rst

 inspect the output of the pipeline using the ``--validate`` switch to ``lava-dispatch``::

- $ sudo lava-dispatch --validate --target kvm01 lava_dispatcher/pipeline/test/sample_jobs/kvm.yaml --output-dir=/tmp/test
+ $ sudo lava-dispatch --validate --target ./devices/kvm01.yaml ./sample_jobs/kvm.yaml --output-dir=/tmp/test

+.. note:: The refactoring has changed the behaviour of ``target`` - the value **must** be a path to a YAML file, not a hostname.
+This is because the refactored dispatcher has no local configuration, so the master sends the entire device configuration to the dispatcher as a single YAML file.

 The structure of any one job will be the same each time it is run (subject to changes in the developing codebase).
 Each different job will have a